Course overviewPractical Horticulture Skills Diploma City of Bristol College

-A part-time, one-year horticulture course in Bristol.
+A part-time, one-year practical horticulture course within the Bristol area.

 This horticulture course is for adults aged 19+ and is a full qualification.

-Who is it for?
+Who is this course for?

 This course is for adults aged 19 and over.